 1. Ferchard, (Farquhar) father of Fergus, seems to be the first and earliest time the name appears, 380 BC.
 I quote from John Fordun's Chronicle of Scottish Nation, "Fergus, son of Ferchard, the first king of the Scots, begins to reign in Scotia."
 Another quote, same Ferchard: "In the old Scottish Chronicles, under the head of Fergus 1st, is the following entry: 'Fergus mac Ferchard, a prince from Ireland reigned from 380 to 305 BC. ' There is a possibility that he may be the one, even though historians now call him "mythological" and seek to remove him from the books.

 2. Ferchar Foda (Farquhar the Tall) is said to have died c.697 and was probably king of the Cenél Loairn of Dál Riata, in Scotland, and perhaps of all Dál Riata.
 His father is named as Feredach mac Fergusa and he was said to be a descendant in the 6th generation of Loarn mac Eirc.
 Loarn and his brother, Fergus, were the earliest kings of the Dalriadic Scots.
 Both born in Ireland, they left their homelands for Scotland (Alban) and crossed into Kintyre, known as the "Headland" in the 6th century.

-This region is home to the Farquhars of Gilmilnscroft, (Kyle, Ayrshire) and some say their origins lie with Ferchar (Farquhar) Foda.
+Ferchar Foda's sons Ainbcellach and Selbach were kings of Dál Riata and his descendants included Mac Bethad mac Findláich (Shakespeare's Macbeth).
 DNA sequencing is opening up the Dark Ages (400-900 AD).
 Much history is being revealed as we speak and it is not necessarily what we have been taught.

-3. Farquhar MacTaggart, or Ferchar mac in tSagairt - son of the priest, was the first Mormaer or Earl of Ross (1223–1251).
-In 1234, the traditional progenitor of the clan, Farquhar Mac an t-Sagairt, (lay abbot of Applecross) was created the first O'Beolan Earl of Ross by Alexander II of Scotland for suppressing the uprisings in Moray and Ross.
-Farquhar MacTaggart was the progenitor of the Earls of Ross became the most powerful of all the Highland chiefs in the 13th and 14th centuries, and the Earldom one of the most influential in Scotland.
+3. Farquhar MacTaggart, or Ferchar mac in tSagairt - son of the priest, was the first (2nd?)
+Mormaer or Earl of Ross (1223–1251). https://en.m.wikipedia.org/wiki/Fearchar,_Earl_of_Ross.
+In 1234 the traditional progenitor of the clan, Farquhar Mac an t-Sagairt, (lay abbot of Applecross) was created the first O'Beolan Earl of Ross by Alexander II of Scotland for suppressing the uprisings in Moray and Ross.
+Farquhar MacTaggart was the progenitor of the Earls of Ross who became the most powerful of all the Highland chiefs in the 13th and 14th centuries, and the Earldom one of the most influential in Scotland.

 4. And last, but not least are the Farquharsons who begin with the Duff Family Line which moves into MacDuff (which has relations with MacBeth), Shaw, Chatten, Mackintosh, and eventually, Farquhar Shaw, progenitor of the Farquharsons, but beholding to Finlay (Findlaich)….